Rakuten-Advertising-Developers/radadvertiser-demo-ios/README.md

 ## Usage

-For more details how you can use RADAttribution please check [documentation](https://github.com/Rakuten-Advertising-Developers/attribution-sdk-ios) (Usage section)
+For more details how you can use RakutenAdvertisingAttribution please check [documentation](https://rakuten-advertising-developers.github.io/RakutenAdvertisingAttribution-iOS-SDK-API-References/)